marcelofinamorvieira/datocms-plugin-ai-translations/README.md

 # AI Translations

-This plugin integrates with the OpenAI API and provides on-demand AI-powered translations for your fields.
+This plugin integrates with AI providers and provides on-demand AI-powered translations for your fields.
 You can also translate entire records or perform bulk translations across multiple records and models.

 ![47659](https://github.com/user-attachments/assets/2aae06c5-d2fb-404d-ae76-08b5ebd55759)